luqiang21/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
+After the collection process, I had 115350 number of data points.
 I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.